commown/commown-odoo-addons/payment_token_uniquify/README.rst

 Configuration
 =============

-Go to the payment acquirer's form and choose the desired behaviour: do nothing (the default), archive the odoo payment token or archive and revocate it with the payment acquirer (if implemented).
+Go to the payment provider's form and choose the desired behaviour: do nothing (the default), archive the odoo payment token or archive and revocate it with the payment provider (if implemented).

 Usage
 =====